Western tower room

 The vault only has four ribs.
 The tower being tapered upwards, a smaller diameter of the tower at this height meant there was no need for a larger vault.
 It is the only four-ribbed vault in the three towers.

-The wooden seat in this room partially hides the remains of the pipe from the first-floor chimney, which carries on until the course of stones where the new building work was begun.
+The wooden seat in this room partially hides the remains of the pipe from the first-floor chimney.

 At the end of the XIVth c., limestone from Apremont (now in the Département du Cher) was used, a natural stone that is softer than the sandstone used a century earlier, thus explaining its eroded condition, especially on the external facing.